amomen9/PostgreSQL/pgpool/Part IV fix some glitches for Ubuntu.md

 fi

 ```

 3. Sometimes the mode for PGDATA directory might change probably by pgpool.
 We now that this mode must be either
  0700 or 0755 when PostgreSQL wants to start.
-The script which ascertains consistance of this necessity is called
+The script which ascertains consistence of this necessity is called
  `correct pg data dir mode.sh`

 This script is as follows: